 People with physical disabilities have significant sexual and reproductive health disparities and higher rates of sexual distress when compared with the general population.
 Furthermore, people with learning disabilities do not have as good or equal access to sex and relationship education or information as those without.
-They are at higher risk of negative sexual experiences, contracting STIs, and unwanted pregnancies7.
+They are at higher risk of negative sexual experiences, contracting STIs, and unwanted pregnancies.

-National data tells us that patients with learning disabilities have lower rates of cervical screening uptake than patients without learning disabilities8.
-Consultation with Wandsworth adults with learning disabilities, as well as with professionals working with people with learning disabilities, revealed that accessible sexual health services and RSE are important barriers to sexual and reproductive health in this population.
+National data tells us that patients with learning disabilities have lower rates of cervical screening uptake than patients without learning disabilities.
+Consultation with Wandsworth adults with learning disabilities, as well as with professionals working with people with learning disabilities,

+&lt;sup>5 Love and intimacy in later life: study reveals active sex lives of over-70s revealed that accessible sexual health services and RSE are important barriers to sexual and reproductive health in this population.